Pro/dkim-exchange/README.md

 Or if you have a linux installation, use (from the opendkim package):
     opendkim-genkey -D target_directory/ -d example.com -s sel2012

+The keys need to bee in DER format, not PEM.

 ### Testing the setup

 If you want to test, if everything is working, simply send a mail to check-auth@verifier.port25.com and you will get an immediate response with the results of the DKIM check.